MarkhamShofner/Intro_to_Control_Flow/README.md

 - switch statements
 - do-while statements

-##### Turn and Talk
-  > Examples of conditionals you've worked through outside of programming

 ##### Group Discussion
-  > Share interesting points
+  > Share examples of conditionals you've worked through outside of programming

 ##### Some other examples
 - Decision trees
 - Process mapping
-- Stories

-Why we need to be precise in our language?
-Computers cannot read between the lines.
+Why do we need to be precise in our language?
+We must be precise because computers cannot read between the lines.

   >A wife asks her husband, a computer programmer;
   "Could you please go to the store for me and buy one carton of milk, and if they have eggs, get 6!"